tableau/metadata-api-samples/samples/custom-sql-statistics/README.md

 For best results, run this script as a site or server admin so that full query data can be returned.
 If run as a non-admin, the `query_string` examples may be blank due to permissions.

-Note that for a large server with a lot of CustomSQL usage, this script may take a long time to run since it needs to iterate through all content in the server through the Metadata API.
+Note that for a large server with a lot of Custom SQL usage, this script may take a long time to run since it needs to iterate through all content in the server through the Metadata API.

 ## Requirements